kholkinilia/war_of_ages/README.md

 ```

 Now open cmd and just run the following lines in your cmd
-from an empty directory to install TGUI and build project:
+from an empty directory to install `TGUI` and to build the project:

 ```
 git clone https://github.com/kholkinilya/war_of_ages.git